| |

 Sharing is caring!

 Do you love limeade, margaritas, and key lime pie?
-If so, maybe you should you’re your own key lime tree!
+If so, maybe you should grow your own key lime tree!
 Planting a lime tree from seed is very easy and I can show you how to do it.

 Tart and tangy, key limes liven up quite a few drinks and dishes in the kitchen.